Olical/oli.me.uk/_posts/2012-02-25-getting-started-with-less.md

 {% highlight bash %}
 # Install the less package
+# The -g means it is a global package, so it will be accessible via the terminal
 sudo npm install less -g

 # Now when running this you should get the following error:
 #     lessc: no input files
 lessc
+{% endhighlight %}

+You may want to install `n` to keep your node install up to date.
+Here is an example of downloading and using n.

+{% highlight bash %}
+# Download and install n
+sudo npm install n -g

+# Update to the latest version of node
+# May take some time but so easy
+sudo n latest

+# You can even change to specific versions
+# If that version is not installed then it will download and build it first
+sudo n 0.6.0

+# To check what installs of node you have available, simply run the program
+n
 {% endhighlight %}